andykuo1/story/README.md

 # Story

-This is a repo to keep and publish all stories discovered by andykuo1.
+A collection of stories discovered by Andrew's squishy brain.